bonitasoft/bonita-doc/md/performance-troubleshooting.md

 * Monitor number of simultaneous connections on database
 * Monitor SQL request duration time

+## Purge archive tables

+If you can afford to get rid of data of old finished process instances, use [the purge tool](purge-tool.md) to clean up unnecessary data that take volume in the database and that slows some queries down.

 ## Connectors

 Use the [connector time tracker](performance-tuning.md) to check connector performance.